Laura Nally, ESQ.

 Jake joined CAIR Coalition in 2021 as a staff attorney in the Detained Children’s Program.
 A Chicago native, Jake received his Juris Doctorate from Northwestern Pritzker School of Law in 2021, where he represented children and adults in their asylum, Special Immigrant Juvenile Status, and U Visa cases at Northwestern’s Immigration Clinic.
 He interned for Al Otro Lado’s Otay Mesa Release Project, Rocky Mountain Immigrant Advocacy Network’s Detention Program, volunteered with Proyecto Dilley in Texas, and with Al Otro Lado’s Border Rights Project in Tijuana, Mexico.
 Prior to law school, Jake received his master’s in African American Studies from the University of California, Los Angeles.

-Jason graduated in May from Georgetown University with a B.A. in Spanish and Psychology.
-He was born and raised in New York City, but has lived in D.C. since 2017.
-While in college, Jason interned with the Immigration Law Unit of the Legal Aid Society and Immigrant Justice Corps, both in New York, and he also volunteered with the Georgetown Law Center's immigration clinic, Washington Lawyers' Committee, and Georgetown's D.C.
+Jason joined CAIR Coalition’s Detained Children’s Program in June 2021 after graduating from Georgetown University with a B.A. in Spanish and Psychology.
+He was born and raised in New York City and has lived in D.C. since 2017.
+Passionate about refugee rights and advocacy for immigrant populations, Jason has interned with the Immigration Law Unit of the Legal Aid Society and Immigrant Justice Corps, both in New York, and he has also worked with the Georgetown Law Center's immigration clinic, Washington Lawyers' Committee’s Workers’ Rights Clinic, and Georgetown's D.C.
 Schools Project.
-Jason also studied abroad in Ecuador and Chile, where he assistant-taught English classes at a Chilean high school.
-In his free time, Jason enjoys hiking, photography, and playing basketball.
+Jason also studied in Ecuador and Chile, where he was an assistant teacher in a high school English class.

 Jesenia Demara Sotelo